tboverton/MendropEngineering/README.md

 # MendropReportAutomation
-for reports, proposals, and bridge alter=native analyses
+for reports, proposals, and bridge alternative analysis